 Workflow

 : a managed sequence of operations on records by different roles.
-For example, onboarding a user to a specific role may be an efficient sequence of an external public Person Apply for a system Role, a permitted User receiving the Application request deciding to proceed to issuing an Invitation, which when Accepted by the public Person signals the Service to JIT create System User record for the new person, and immediately associate it to the Role in question.
+For example, onboarding a user to a specific role may be an efficient sequence of an external public Person Apply for a system role, a permitted user receiving the Application request deciding to proceed to issuing an Invitation, which when accepted by the public person signals the Service to JIT create a system user record for the new person, and immediately associate it to the role in question.

 Quantitative Values